vanderfreitas/DCTIF/README.md

 Dependencies (tested on python 2.7):

-⋅⋅* matplotlib
+* matplotlib
-⋅⋅* igraph
+* igraph
-⋅⋅* networkx
+* networkx

-How to run all the simulations from our paper:
+In order to run all the simulations from our paper, open a terminal and type the following:

 ```
 bash reproduce_all_results.sh